 Diabetes and eye disease

-Diabetes also increases your risk of having glaucoma, cataracts, and other eye problems.
+Diabetes also increases the chance of having glaucoma, cataracts, and other eye problems.

 Retinopathy - diabetic; Photocoagulation - retina; Diabetic retinopathy

-Diabetic retinopathy is caused by damage to blood vessels of the retina.
+Diabetic retinopathy is caused by damage from diabetes to blood vessels of the retina.
 The retina is the layer of tissue at the back of the inner eye.
-It changes light and images that enter the eye into nerve signals that are sent to the brain.
+It changes light and images that enter the eye into nerve signals, which are sent to the brain.

-The chance of getting retinopathy and having a more severe form is greater when:
+The chance of developing retinopathy and having a more severe form is higher when:

 Symptoms of diabetic retinopathy include: